Incontinence after prostatectomy? Are you interested in speeding recovery and reducing leaks?

 • Lacks capacity to consent for themselves.

 Click the link to take the screening survey.
-We’ll let you know right away if you are eligible.
-Unfortunately, you are not eligible if you already had prostatectomy.
+We’ll let you if you are eligible.
+You will then have the opportunity to sign the consent form.

 Potential Benefits